ShatnoRD/debian-12-preseed/README.md

 # Debian 12 Preseed for Ansible Integration

-This repository contains tools to create a customized Debian 12 (Bookworm) installation ISO with preseed configuration.
-The primary purpose is to initialize new systems that will later be managed by Ansible.
+This repository provides an automated solution for creating customized Debian 12 (Bookworm) installation ISOs with UEFI/GPT support through preseed configuration, designed to prepare systems for seamless Ansible adoption with pre-configured SSH key access or temporary password authentication.

-## Overview

-The preseed configuration automates the Debian installation process, creating a bare system that's ready for Ansible management.
-This approach:

-1. Installs a minimal Debian 12 system without user interaction, that can be further customized by Ansible
-2. Injects your SSH public key for passwordless Ansible access

 ## Prerequisites